nzy129/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 Zheyu Ni is a Ph.D. candidate in Economics at the Ohio State University.
-Her research interests include the airline industry, the coffee industry, two-sided markets, vertical integration.
-I estimate the welfare effects on market outcomes using large datasets and structural econometric models.
+Her research interests include the vertical market structures, two-sided markets, and asymmetric price transmission, with application in airline industry and the coffee industry.
+She estimates the welfare effects on market outcomes using large datasets and structural econometric models.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.